1. StreamNative Platform

 5. (Optional) Click New Topic to add more topics for the namespace.

-Perform basic operations for a topic
+Perform basic operations for topics

 To perform basic operations for a topic, follow these steps.

-1. On the left navigation pane, under RESOURCES, click Topics.
+1. On the left navigation pane, under Resources, click Topics.

 2. Click the topic name link to display detailed information about that topic.